sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/getting_started_v2.md

 Now you can start using the Booster app to manage your microfirmware apps!
 Learn how to do it in the [User Guide](/sidecartridge-multidevice/userguide_v2/).

+{: .note }
+If the app fails to connect to your WiFi network (for example, due to an incorrect password), it is possible to revert to Factory mode by pressing and holding the **SELECT** button for more than 10 seconds while powering on the computer.
+Another option is to create a `.wificonf` file on the microSD card as described below in the **Auto setup and headless factory configuration** section.
+As a last resort, you can also reflash the firmware using the methods described above.

 ### Auto setup and headless factory configuration

 Starting with **version 2.0.6 Beta**, the Booster app supports an automatic setup mode that lets you configure WiFi **without connecting to the Booster access point**.